oracle-livelabs/apex/rest-data-source/4-creating-pages/4-creating-pages.md

     ![](images/go-columns.png " ")

-5. On the Select Columns dialog, shuffle the columns such that EMPNO, ENAME, and DEPTNO are the first three columns, by selecting the columns and using the **Top** arrow.
+5. On the Select Columns dialog, shuffle the columns such that ENAME, and DEPTNO are the first two columns, by selecting the columns and using the **Top** arrow.
     Click **Apply**.

     ![](images/set-columns.png " ")